 The best independent guide to Lisbon

-The number 24 tram route in Lisbon connects the Praça Luis Camões plaza with Campolide, to the north of the city.
+The number 24 tram route in Lisbon connects the Praça Luis Camões with Campolide, to the north of the city.

-The E24 follows a north-south route from the Praça Luis Camões in the Barrio Alto district to Campolide in the north.
+The E24 tram follows a north-south route from the Praça Luis Camões in the Barrio Alto district to Campolide in the north.

-For visitors the main areas of interest and within the south half of the route, unless you wish to visit the Parque Eduardo VII.
+For visitors, the main areas of interest are within the southern half of the route, unless you wish to visit the Parque Eduardo VII.

 Sights along the route: 1) Praça Luis Camões 2) Igreja de São Roque 3) Glória funicular 4) São Pedro de Alcântara viewpoint 5) Jardim do Príncipe Real 6) Natural History museum 7) Igreja de São Mamede 8) Mãe d'Água das Amoreiras historic reservoir 9) Arco Triunfal das Amoreiras 10) Parque Eduardo VII viewpoint 11) Amoreiras shopping centre and viewpoint

-The Jardim das Amoreiras and the arches of the Aqueduct
+The Jardim das Amoreiras and the arches of the aqueduct

 A single ticket purchased from the driver costs €3, and needs to be purchased using cash.
-The high ticket price is to encourage passengers to use a pre-paid Zapping ticket, which makes the journey €1.60, or to purchase the 24-hour public transport pass, costing €6.40.
-The 24-hour and Zapping tickets are purchased from any metro station.
+The high ticket price is to encourage passengers to use a pre-paid zapping ticket, which makes the journey €1.60.
+Another option is to purchase the 24-hour public transport pass at €6.60.
+Both the 24-hour and zapping tickets can be purchased from any metro station.

-The E24 infront of the Embaixada shopping centre
+The E24 in front of the Embaixada shopping centre

-Visiting Príncipe Real is made easy with the E24 tram as it cuts through the centre of the district.
+Visiting Príncipe Real is made easy with the E24 tram, as it cuts through the centre of the district.
 Our advice is to ride the tram up the hill from Praça Luis Camões to Rua Escola Politécnica (the stop after the Natural History Museum) and wander back.